tyler569/haxlel/README.md

 # Haxlel
 Haxlel is supposed to be a joke language while also allowing a program to be interpreted in a single pass. **The grammar may be changed at this stage to allow for the parsing of a source with no peeking to latter lexemes**.
 The interpreter will not include any standard libraries: the language is supposed to be something stupid and annoying.

+Objectives:
+* make a certain individual hate me for this.
+* allow it to be interpreted in a single-pass with optimizations.
+* allow it to be parsed with no tokens of look ahead.

 ## Program examples
 ### Hello, world!
 ```haxlel